-- > Tables and countertops: must be cleaned and disinfected before and after each use - Spills must be cleaned and disinfected immediately - Washrooms: staff and children washroom areas must be cleaned and disinfected after every use: toilets, sink, toilet handles, light switch, door handles. - > Floors: cleaning and disinfecting must be performed as required, i.e., when spills occur. - Outdoor play equipment: must be disinfected before use, and as required (e.g., visibly dirty). - D. High-touch surfaces: any surfaces that have frequent contact with hands(e.g., light switches, shelving, containers, hand rails, door knobs, sinks toilets etc.,) should be cleaned as often as necessary (e.g., when visibly dirty or contaminated with bodily fluids) - (a) When you enter the room - (b) When you leave the room - E. Other shared items: (e.g., walkie talkies, tablets, attendance binders, pens etc.) must be disinfected between users.
+- Tables and countertops: must be cleaned and disinfected before and after each use - > Spills must be cleaned and disinfected immediately - Washrooms: staff and children washroom areas must be cleaned and disinfected after every use: toilets, sink, toilet handles, light switch, door handles. - Floors: cleaning and disinfecting must be performed as required, i.e., when spills occur. - B. High-touch surfaces: any surfaces that have frequent contact with hands(e.g., light switches, shelving, containers, hand rails, door knobs, sinks toilets etc.,) should be cleaned as often as necessary (e.g., when visibly dirty or contaminated with bodily fluids) - (a) When you enter the room - (b) When you leave the room

-F. Clean and disinfect daily:
+C. Clean and disinfect daily:

-- ➤ Low-touch surfaces (any surfaces that have minimal contact with hands), must be cleaned and disinfected daily (e.g. Window ledges, doors, sides of furnishings table legs, chairs etc.) This will be done by City of Ottawa cleaners. - Carpets are to be vacuumed daily by Educators.
+- Low-touch surfaces (any surfaces that have minimal contact with hands), must be cleaned and disinfected daily (e.g. Window ledges, doors, sides of furnishings table legs, chairs etc.) This will be done by OCDSB Custodians. - Carpets are to be vacuumed daily and/or when the rooms are available by OCDSB custodians.

-G. Clean and disinfect as required:
+D. Clean and disinfect as required: